nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 # AssetBook-3 User Guide

-AssetBook-3 is a desktop application for logistics managers to keep track point-of-contacts' (POCs) contact information, along with their relevant assets.
-It is meant for those who have too many POCs and assets, and wish to easily retrieve contact details based on name and/or asset.
+AssetBook-3 is a desktop application for logistics managers to keep track of contacts, along with assets for which they are responsible.
+It is meant for those who wish to easily retrieve contact details based on contact details and/or asset.

 <!-- * Table of Contents -->
 <page-nav-print />